aklivity/zilla-demos/taxi/.assets/notes.md

 - don't disconnect client when subscribe address is wrong
 - generate uses `*` as wildcard instead of `+`
 - generate adds trailing `0`s, perhaps don't add trailing number unless greater than `0`

+OpenAPI spec:

+- Create individual messages from a list input
+  operationId: createUsersWithListInput
+- filter by properties
+  operationId: findPetsByStatus
+  operationId: findPetsByTags

+## End User API Migration Video | rough draft

+- Start with Pet store OpenAPI spec only includes basic pet crud
+- All specs are stored in a registry with appropriate versions for models and specs
+- Describe use case to expand api spec scope to include managing Stores and Owners
+- Modify both OpenAPI and AsyncAPI specs accordingly in some kind of UI or 3rd party tool
+- Publish new versions of specs and models to a registry
+- Update Zilla to use new models in a test environment, manual or automated
+- Improve the Owner creation API to include some kind of async verification step
+- Redeploy changes to test environment
+- Demonstrate everything working
+- Promote to a production environment
+- Verify changes all work

+Zilla components
+- openapi
+- openapi-asyncapi
+- asyncapi
+- model version updates
+- versioning zilla schemas or detecting model version changes

 ## Todo